h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **How does the algorithm handle missing values during training?**

   Missing values are automatically imputed by the column mean.
 K-means also handles missing values by assuming that missing feature distance contributions are equal to the average of all other distance term contributions.

 -  **How does the algorithm handle missing values during testing?**

   Missing values are automatically imputed by the column mean of the training data.

 -  **What happens when you try to predict on a categorical level not seen during training?**

   An unseen categorical level in a row does not contribute to that row's prediction.
 This is because the unseen categorical level does not contribute to the distance comparison between clusters, and therefore does not factor in predicting the cluster to which that row belongs.

 -  **Does it matter if the data is sorted?**

   No.

 -  **Should data be shuffled before training?**

   No.

 -  **What if there are a large number of columns?**

   K-Means suffers from the curse of dimensionality: all points are roughly at the same distance from each other in high dimensions, making the algorithm less and less useful.

 -  **What if there are a large number of categorical factor levels?**

   This can be problematic, as categoricals are one-hot encoded on the fly, which can lead to the same problem as datasets with a large number of columns.

 K-Means Algorithm
 ~~~~~~~~~~~~~~~~~

 The number of clusters (K) is user-defined and is determined a priori.

-1. Choose (K) initial cluster centers (m\_{k}) according to one of the
+1. Choose (K) initial cluster centers :math:`m_{k}` according to one of the
    following:

    -  **Randomization**: Choose (K) clusters from the set of (N)